joshualande/joshualande.github.io/_drafts/2014-02-07-power-querying-sql.md

 from the
 [first post]({% post_url 2014-04-18-database-normalization %})
 to go over the basics of quering in SQL with the `SELECT` statement.
-I will start with the basic operators like filtering, joining and aggregating.
+I will start with the basic operators like filtering, joining, and aggregating.
 Then I will show how these simple commands can be combined to create very powerful queries.
-By the end of this post you will be able to write advanced SQL queries.
+By the end of this post, you will be able to write advanced SQL queries.

 ## SELECT, FROM, and WHERE in SQL